Abhi9108865162/Frequency-Divider/README.md

 - Package Design: The package design stage involves creating the physical package that houses the ASIC.
 This package connects the chip to the outside world and provides protection and thermal management.

+# Automation:

+    -  Speed and Efficiency: Automated OpenLane flow is designed for speed and efficiency.
+It can quickly generate a complete ASIC design without the need for much user intervention.

+    - Batch Processing: It is well-suited for batch processing where you have a large number of similar designs or you want to quickly evaluate multiple design options.

+    - Scriptable and Reproducible: The flow can be scripted, making it suitable for running on large clusters or cloud-based infrastructure, and it ensures reproducible results.

+    - Minimal User Expertise: You do not need in-depth expertise in ASIC design to run the automated flow, making it accessible to a wider range of users.

+    - Default Configuration: It typically relies on a default configuration and a pre-defined set of tools and options, which simplifies the process but may not be optimized for specific custom requirements.

+# Interactive:

+    - Customization: The interactive OpenLane flow allows users to have more control and customization over the design process.
+You can fine-tune parameters, specify custom design rules, and make changes at different stages of the flow.

+    - Optimization: Users can optimize the design for specific performance, power, or area requirements by adjusting various design parameters and choices.

+    - Debugging and Troubleshooting: When issues or design challenges arise, the interactive flow provides a way to interactively diagnose and resolve them, allowing for more in-depth analysis.

+    - Design Exploration: It is suitable for design exploration, where designers want to experiment with different design options and evaluate their impact on the final result.

+    - Expertise Required: Using the interactive flow requires a higher level of expertise in ASIC design, as it involves more manual intervention and decision-making

 # Automatic flow openlane
 ```
 cd OpenLane